-10. Procedures for National Project Implementation
+12. Procedures for National Project Implementation

 - a.
-The requesting country will prepare a project proposal (application forms are attached) and submit it to the APO.
-The proposal with estimated expenses should reach the APO Secretariat at least three months prior to the proposed beginning of the project. - b.
+The requesting country will prepare a project proposal on the application forms attached and submit it to the APO.
+The proposal with estimated expenses should reach the APO Secretariat at least three months prior to the proposed project timing. - b.
 The details of the proposed project including financial arrangements will be approved by the APO after consultation with the requesting country. - c.
-A Project Implementation Plan will be issued by the APO to the NPO of the requesting country. - d.
+A PIP will be issued by the APO to the NPO of the requesting country. - d.
 A temporary advance (50% of the total estimated cost) will be remitted to the requesting country, if necessary. - e.
 The proposed project will be carried out. - f.
 A project report summarizing the implementation of the project and a statement of expenses related to the project will be submitted to the APO. - g.
 Receipts will be submitted and accounts settled. - h.
 The project is then completed.